dhis2-metadata/NUT-AGG-Nutrition/docs/NUTR_nutrition_installation.md

 # Nutrition Aggregate Installation Guide { #nutrition-installation }

-This document includes an installation guide for the Rehabilitation aggregate package.
+This document includes an installation guide for the Nutrition aggregate package.

 System default language: English